 The Altar Guild prepares, maintains and sets up the furnishings of the altar and sanctuary for Sunday services and other liturgies throughout the year.
 They are responsible for purchasing vestments and linens, managing flower memorials, replenishing the supply of bread, wine and candles, advising about memorial gifts for use in the sanctuary and participating in special liturgies such as Christmas and Easter.
 The Guild is divided into five teams, each of which serves two weeks every two months.

 Contact: Lisa Johnson and Liz Fox

-Acolytes are young people, 5th grade or older, who are trained to assist at the altar during worship services.
+The ministry of Acolyte is open to those from 5th grade to adult.
+Acolytes are trained to assist at the altar during worship services.
 New acolytes participate in a training session and then shadow veteran acolytes before they assume full responsibilities.
-Service protocol refreshers are provided each fall as new and veteran acolytes gather for a pizza party and prepare for the upcoming church year.
-Each year, the acolytes are recognized during a worship service in the fall along with acknowledgement of Senior Acolytes and their leadership in mentoring and modeling acolyte roles and practices.
+Service protocol refreshers are provided each fall for new and veteran acolytes.
+Each year, the acolytes are recognized during a worship service in the fall and high school seniors are honored in the spring for their service and leadership.

 Contact: Dr. Charlie Cronin

 Eucharistic Ministers and Lay Readers serve under the direction of the clergy and are authorized to administer the Sacrament during Celebrations of Holy Eucharist.
 After training by the parish clergy, a confirmed communicant will be licensed by the Bishop at the request of the Rector.
 Lay Readers are invited to read lessons and prayers of the people as scheduled.

 Greeters volunteer to greet people as they enter the church to attend services.
 They welcome newcomers and visitors, encouraging them to sign the Guest Book and join parishioners at coffee hour.
 Greeters work on rotating six-week terms.

 Contact: Christina Imondi